Apple Watch alternatives: the best options beyond Apple’s ecosystem

 | Best for | Advanced sleep tracking |

-If you’re a fan of ring-like wellness tracking wearables, the Oura Ring 4 is another strong contender.
-But unlike the RingConn Gen 2, this one features a more premium, all-titanium build, which just gives off a luxury vibe.
+If you’re a fan of ring-like wellness tracking wearables, Oura Ring 4 is another strong contender.
+But unlike RingConn Gen 2, this one features a more premium, all-titanium build, which just gives off a luxury vibe.

-Although it has a shorter-lasting battery and requires a subscription for full functionality, the Oura Ring 4 makes up for these shortcomings in other areas.
+Although it has a shorter-lasting battery and requires a subscription for full functionality, Oura Ring 4 makes up for these shortcomings in other areas.
 It offers more in-depth health-related tracking, stronger integrations, and an intuitive iOS and Android mobile app.

 4. WHOOP 5.0 – best distraction-free Apple Watch alternative